Howard Mayers

 Howard Clive Mayers, (9 January 1910 – c. mid/late 1942) was an Australian flying ace of the Royal Air Force Volunteer Reserve (RAFVR) during the Second World War.
 He was credited with the destruction of at least eleven enemy aircraft.

 From Sydney, Mayers studied at the University of Cambridge before becoming a businessman in London.
 Called up for duty in the RAFVR soon after the outbreak of the Second World War, he was posted to No. 601 Squadron after completing his training.
 Flying during the Battle of Britain, he destroyed a number of aircraft but was shot down himself twice.
 In mid-1941, he was sent to the Middle East and given command of No. 94 Squadron, leading it during Operation Crusader.
 He was later commander of a wing in Egypt.
 He went missing after being forced to land in the Western Desert in July 1942 and is believed to have died, either by ground fire or later while being transported to Europe for internment in a prisoner of war camp.

 Early life

-Born in Sydney, Australia, on 9 January 1910, Howard Clive Mayers was the son of George and Penelope Mayers.
+Born in Sydney, Australia, on 9 January 1910, Howard Clive Mayers was the son of George Russell Mayers and his wife Penelope.
 After completing his schooling in Australia, he went to England where he studied at the University of Cambridge's Jesus College.
 While there, he joined the Cambridge University Air Squadron.
 He later lived in London and went into business as a company director.